Lukasye/ds_project_ws2223_group3/README.md

 <b>15.01.2023:</b> Supplementary coding for gms and gts.
 Tested reliable ordered  multicast.
 Various bugs fixed.<br>
 <b>16.01.2023:</b> merge some of the functions.
 Try to implement byzantine agreement part.
 Add return value function for the remote method invocation and add new multicast send wit response messages.<br>
 <b>18.01.2023:</b> I am soooo stupid.
 Until today's lecture i realized that the multicast that i've used is group_unicast.
 So, I corrected it.
 Now we have the right one.
 And updated the RMI methode to and add some comments.<br>
+<b>23.01.2023:</b> Refine election code.
+Move all the MAIN_SERVER part into the gms to seperate the usages.
+Debugging.<br>
 ### TODO<br>
 1. election failure model
 2. error handling (extremely important). especially udp_send() function